posted September 10, 2019

-Grilled Salmon with Lemon and Dill is a fresh and bright way to boost the flavor of this tasty fish.
+Grilled Salmon with Lemon and Dill Seasoning is a fresh and bright way to boost the flavor of your grilled salmon.
 Just a few ingredients and a hot grill are all you need for the best salmon you’ll ever have!

-Salmon is a mild fish with a great amount of flavorful fats, so I love creating recipes to complement what is already working in this fish’s favor.
+Salmon is a mild fish with a great amount of flavorful fats.
+It taste great grilled, and I love creating recipes to complement what is already working in the salmon’s favor.
 Lemon dill is the perfect salmon pairing because it is light and acidic, which means the flavor of your salmon will be enhanced, not covered up.
 Once your fish is seasoned well, sticking it on the grill is the perfect way to cook this salmon.
 It’ll be juicy, delicious, and cook in a flash.

 My favorite way to make this seasoning includes using olive oil as a base to combine the spices because it seems to spread the flavor more evenly across the salmon.
 If you have the time, you can spread on the seasoning and marinate the salmon in a zip top bag for 2-4 hours before grilling.
 The lemon dill seasoning is ideal for the grill because there are no sugars to burn and stick to the grates during the cooking process.

 It is relative easy to grill salmon.
 All you need is some well-seasoned salmon, a seasoned grill, and a few times of your time.

 - Preheat the grill.
 Preheat your preferred grill to High heat (400 degrees F) for 2-zone grilling.

 - Make the lemon dill seasoning.
 Combine all ingredients for the seasoning in a small bowl and spread it evenly on the salmon (except for the skin).

 - Grill the salmon!
 Place the salmon fillets on the grill grates on the indirect heat side of the grill.
 Close the lid and cook for 8 minutes.